 Once the school year ended, Wright began working on her doctorate.
 She dreamed of going into higher education, and she did — serving for eight years at Montreat College in the education department.

-Then one day, administration called her in to let her know they had to eliminate the department due to budget cuts.
+Then one day, the administration called her in to let her know they had to eliminate the department due to budget cuts.
 She was disappointed to hear she would lose her job.

 Feeling uncertain but hopeful, Wright decided to call up one of her colleagues, the dean of the College of Education (COE) at NGU, to see if the university might have any openings.
 The two had met several years earlier, and she’d left the dean a copy of her resume.